 Review of the Federal Government of Nigeria Policy Thrust on Railways

 Railway transportation is one of the media of transportation on the planet earth.
 It is true that in most parts of developed countries, railways system are well organised and still in order for people to transport themselves and their goods.
 In Nigeria, the reverse is the case.
-The weakness of the railways is one of the major challenges in Nigeria.
+The weakness of the railways is one of the major challenges in the country.
+It is a problem.
 There is no much railway challenge in United States of America, Europe and some parts of Asia when compared with that of Nigeria.
 Europeans and Asians currently operate the fastest high speed trains in the world, regularly commuting on trains such as the Shanghai Maglev and Harmony CRH 380A (Top Ten Fastest Trains in the World by Railway Technology News, 29 August 2013).

 Policy is simply defined as a contract of insurance (Oxford Advanced Learner’s Dictionary, fifth edition).
 Discussed in this piece of write-up are the review of Federal Government of Nigeria policy on railway sector and the effects of its implementation on technological advancement.
 Since the independence of Nigeria, the federal government of the country have been making a lot of policies to see that the railway is in good state, but the question is: are these policies implemented or free from corruption in the country?